Brooklyn Math Tutors was founded with a simple guiding philosophy: Make math fun, the process of learning enjoyable, and the rest follows.

 Lida studied Education and Community Health at Brown University, where she graduated magna cum laude.

-She is currently a professional studier, applying to medical school after a decade in youth development and food democracy.
+After a decade in youth development and food democracy she is currently a professional studier — a second year medical student.
 She has mentored and worked academically with school-aged children and teens.
 She enjoys decision-making algorithms, value matrices, and vision graphing towards personal and social transformation .

-When not working with community members, she is working the land–growing vegetables, raising chickens (bees forthcoming!) and building a mini-farm in the city.
+When not working with community members, she is working the land–growing vegetables, raising chickens, keeping bees, composting, and building a mini-farm in the city.